survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 * There are useful plugins, such as [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise), [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat), and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), that you might want to consider integrating to your project.
 * Most IDEs and editors have good ESLint integration so you can spot issues as you develop.
 This applies to other linting tools as well.
 * To learn how to write an ESLint plugin, check out the *Writing ESLint Plugins* appendix for more information.
 The *Customizing ESLint* appendix digs deeper into customization options and further resources.

+## Webpack and JSHint

+Interestingly, no JSLint loader seems to exist for webpack yet.
+Fortunately, there's one for JSHint.
+You could set it up on a legacy project easily.
+The key is in configuring [jshint-loader](https://www.npmjs.com/package/jshint-loader).

+JSHint will look into specific rules to apply from `.jshintrc`.
+You can also define custom settings within a `jshint` object at your webpack configuration.
+Exact configuration options have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail.

 ## EditorConfig